Destinations Greece Athens

 Must orderthick potato chips with taramasalata + fish tartare in vine leaves

-Neos Kosmos behind Syngrou — chef-owners Fotis Fotinoglou and Thodoris Kasavetis opened it in June 2019, the menu changes daily, the kitchen is open so you can watch the day's plates come together.
-Signature: thick-cut potato chips with proper taramasalata; fish tartare wrapped in stuffed vine leaves.
-The most thoughtful mid-tier dinner in the city — pairs well as the night before you book Hytra or Delta.
+Neos Kosmos behind Syngrou: chef-owners Fotis Fotinoglou and Thodoris Kasavetis opened it in June 2019, the menu changes daily, and the kitchen is open, so you watch the day’s plates come together.
+The signatures are thick-cut potato chips with real taramasalata and fish tartare wrapped in vine leaves.
+The most inventive mid-tier dinner in the city, and a good night before you book Hytra or Delta.

 Neos KosmosDaily menuOpen kitchen